balinth0rvath/nucleo-skeleton/README.md

 Board: Nucleo-64 STM32F103RB<br/><br/>
 A simple makefile based project created from generated sources of an STM32CubeIDE project.<br/>
-Makefile has not been simplified and refactored yet.<br/>
+Makefile has not been simplified and refactored yet.
+This is not a clean project, used for experimental purposes<br/>

 ## Toolchain setup on Ubuntu